peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### Add
     public EDecimal Add​(int intValue)
-Adds this object and an 32-bit signed integer and returns the result.
+Adds this arbitrary-precision decimal floating-point number and a 32-bit signed integer and returns the result.
+The exponent for the result is the lower of this arbitrary-precision decimal floating-point number's exponent and the other 32-bit signed integer's exponent.

 **Parameters:**